engtuncay/engtuncay.github.io/php/php-02-data-types.md

 One thing to notice about PHP is that it provides automatic data type conversion.

 So, if you assign an integer value to a variable, the type of that variable will automatically be an integer.
-Then, if you assign a string to the same variable, the type will change to a string.
+Then, if you assign a string to the same variable, the type will change to a string (dynamic type).

 This automatic conversion can sometimes break your code.